Why route Auth0 verification through Prelude

 - (Optional) If you created your Auth0 tenant before September 2025, you may need to enable Use Tenant-Level Messaging Provider in Security > Multi-factor Auth (MFA) > Phone number.

-Step 3: Set Up the Verification Webhook
+Step 3: Set up the verification webhook

 To enable Prelude to verify Auth0 authentication events, you’ll need to configure a log stream webhook in your Auth0 dashboard.
 Follow these steps:- In the Auth0 dashboard, navigate to Monitoring > Log Streams.